bytecodealliance/wasm-micro-runtime/product-mini/README.md

 ## Zephyr

-You need to prepare Zephyr first as described here https://docs.zephyrproject.org/latest/getting_started/index.html#get-zephyr-and-install-python-dependencies.
+You need to prepare Zephyr first as described [here](https://docs.zephyrproject.org/latest/getting_started/index.html#get-zephyr-and-install-python-dependencies).

 After that you need to point the `ZEPHYR_BASE` variable to e.g. `~/zephyrproject/zephyr`.
 Also, it is important that you have `west` available for subsequent actions.